-The Vermont Criminal Justice Training Council (VCJTC) will be responsible for developing and maintaining statewide advanced levels of officer training and certification in various impaired driving programs which include but are not limited to: SFST, ARIDE, DRE, and basic DUI enforcement.
+The Vermont Criminal Justice Training Council (VCJTC), through the Vermont Police Academy, will be responsible for developing and maintaining statewide advanced levels of officer training and certification in various impaired driving programs which include but are not limited to: SFST, ARIDE, DRE, and basic DUI enforcement.
 Law enforcement agencies and the Vermont Police Academy may not have current, functional equipment for breath testing enforcement and training.
 VCJTC will administer and support leadership for the DRE Program.